 Great images are made even greater when paired with a powerful script.
 As mentioned above, an infographic is the perfect combination of images and text, so it makes sense to craft compelling content for your infographic if you want exceptional results.

 Just keep in mind that you don’t need a lot of text.
 A sentence/statistic or two per image may already work well.
-65% of people are visual learners, anyway.
+About 65% of people are visual learners, anyway.
 So the text is just there to add value and not steal the attention.

 Prepare Keyword-Optimized Content